hew/space-css/README.md

 ### Do I Need This?

-Basscss' white space API is pretty good (that's basically what this is), so if you are building a basic responsive site or page, you might be able to get away with Basscss and efficient use of padding/margin. ``Space`` is for more complex designs that insist on actually declaring specific widths/heights.
+Basscss' white space API is pretty good (that's basically what this is), so if you are building a basic responsive site or page, you might be able to get away with Basscss and efficient use of padding/margin. ``Space`` is for designs that insist on actually declaring specific widths/heights.